 • Increasing demand for vertical collections, with collectors paying premiums for full runs of producers like Zuccardi and Catena Zapata.

-Auction houses such as Sotheby’s, Acker, and Bonhams are seeing higher international bidding on Malbec lots, with many exceeding top estimates by 25–40% in late 2024.
+Auction houses such as Sotheby’s, Acker, and Bonhams are seeing higher international bidding on Malbec lots, with many exceeding top estimates by 25 to 40% as of late 2024.

 Familia Zuccardi ‘Finca Piedra Infinita’ Supercal, Argentina

-The Finca Piedra Infinita Supercal Malbec comes from Argentina’s renowned Uco Valley in Mendoza, specifically the Altamira zone at about 3,600 feet above sea level.
-This vineyard stands out for its limestone and calcium carbonate-rich soils, which are quite rare in Mendoza.
+The Finca Piedra Infinita Supercal Malbec comes from Argentina’s renowned Uco Valley in Mendoza, specifically the Altamira zone at around 3,600 feet above sea level.
+What sets this vineyard apart is its limestone and calcium carbonate-rich soils, which are genuinely rare in Mendoza.

-Combined with intense sunlight during the day and very cool nights, these conditions create grapes with excellent acidity and structured tannins—often compared to some of the best limestone terroirs in Burgundy.
+Combined with intense daytime sunlight and very cool nights, these conditions create grapes with excellent acidity and structured tannins.
+Critics have often compared the terroir to some of the finest limestone sites in Burgundy, and that comparison is well earned.

 Wine Characteristics